 Next, apply a coat of car wax to the painted surfaced of the unit in much the same manner as you would a car.
 This will provide a coat of armor to the unit this winter, protecting it from scaling and rust.
 Lastly, clear the unit of any branches or clutter that is within a two-foot radius.

 Since the pipes of your unit contain water this winter, you will need to protect them from freezing.
 Foam covers are easy to cut and fit and are available at any hardware store.

 Simply measure the pipe to be covered and cut a piece of foam to fit it.
 The pre-made slits in the foam covers will make it easy to slide onto the pipe.
 Next, wrap each foam pipe cover with a strip of duct tape once around.
 This will ensure the pipe cover stays on during winter and comes off easily in spring.

 Secure the Unit with Plywood.

-While this method is unconventional, it is the most effective way to protect you unit from falling ice and branches.
+While this method is unconventional, it is the most effective way to protect your unit from falling ice and branches.
 Place a large 24×24 square of plywood on the top of the unit.

 Next, find a brick or a large rock and set in on top of the plywood to hold in place.
-This will protect your unit while also allowing it to breath this winter.
-Most manufactures do not recommend covering the unit with store-bought covers because they create a warm place for animals during winter and hold in moisture that can damage your unit.
+This will protect your unit while also allowing it to breathe this winter.
+Most manufacturers do not recommend covering the unit with store-bought covers because they create a warm place for animals during winter and hold in moisture that can damage your unit.